-9.4.1 Excluding Section 3(1)(a) and (b) of the Act that relate specifically to the funding of St John's College, purpose (c) of the College Fund is broad in terms of what the Trust can fund.

-For the costs of the education of students of all races in such manner and in such places as the General Synod shall from time to time direct so long as such education includes instruction in the principles of the Christian faith

-9.4.2 However, the education being funded under Section 3(1)(c) of the Act, must include "instruction in the principles of the Christian faith".

-9.4.3 The preamble to the Act further defines education as teaching of the 'doctrines' of the Anglican Church in Aotearoa, New Zealand and Polynesia, and while the Trust Board takes a much broader definition than this preamble, Applicants must ensure that all applications clearly explain how the education programmes for which funding is being sought will meet the definition of education under Section 3(1)(c) of the Act.
+- 9.4.1 Excluding Sections 3(1)(a) and (b) of the Act that relate specifically to the funding of St John's College, Subsection (c) of the College Fund is broad in terms of what the Trust can fund. - 9.4.2 For the costs of the education of students of all races in such manner and in such places as the General Synod shall from time to time direct so long as such education includes instruction in the principles of the Christian faith - 9.4.3 However, the education being funded under Section 3(1)(c) of the Act, must include "instruction in the principles of the Christian faith". - 9.4.4 The preamble to the Act further defines education as teaching of the 'doctrines' of the Anglican Church in Aotearoa, New Zealand and Polynesia, and while the Trust Board takes a much broader definition than this preamble, Applicants must ensure that all applications clearly explain how the education programmes for which funding is being sought will meet the definition of education under Section 3(1)(c) of the Act. - 9.4.5 Te Kotahitanga and the Trust also provide the following guidelines in respect to applications under Section 3: - If the education programme is cross-cultural the application needs to provide clear evidence that a wide co-design process with tikanga partners has been completed.
+For the sake of clarity, letters of support of an application from a tikanga partners/Bishops alone are not sufficient evidence of a co-design process. - The application must be for education including the principles of the Christian faith, and not be sacramental or advocacy in nature.